lalithvenkat/My-works/Bda Task 1/Readme.md

     ##  - attr(*, "na.action")= 'omit' Named int [1:25962] 1 2 4 6 8 9 10 11 13 14 ...
     ##   ..- attr(*, "names")= chr [1:25962] "1" "2" "4" "6" ...

+### Finding the Statistics of the data.

-### 2\) summary of the dataset gives the mean , meadian,1st Quartile,3rd Quartile,maximum,minimun values for all numerical variables
+summary of the dataset gives the mean , meadian,1st Quartile,3rd Quartile,maximum,minimun values for all numerical variables

 ``` r
 summary(housing)